tzamalisp/release-notes-generation-tool/README.md

  alt="JBoss Logo"
  width="100" />

-### Documentation
+## Documentation

-Please check the Github Wiki link (https://github.com/tzamalisp/release-notes-generation-tool/wiki) the documentation of the tool and its functionality.
+Please, check the Github Wiki link (https://github.com/tzamalisp/release-notes-generation-tool/wiki) the documentation of the tool and its functionality.